RenderKit/oidn/README.md

 so will result in undefined behavior.

-In the following we describe the different filters that are currently implemented in Intel Open Image Denoise.
+In the following we describe the different filters that are currently implemented in Open Image Denoise.

 ### RT